AidanHolmes/devicetree/README.md

-# Dts Parser library
+# DTS Parser library
 For Commodore Amiga machines running V36 and later OS.
 Provides DTS style hardware configuration files for device and general configuration use.

 ## Build
 Built with SAC/C 6 and smake.
 Makefile in Src for test code and library build.
-Makefile in root for supporting header files for library. fd2pragma uses Aminet version https://aminet.net/package/dev/misc/fd2pragma
+Makefile in root for supporting header files for library.
+TO_DO: VBCC compatible build and alternative make tool outside of SAS/C. fd2pragma required to build headers.
+Uses Aminet version https://aminet.net/package/dev/misc/fd2pragma

 ## Capability
 Not everything from all DTS specs will be in this parser due to some custom capabilities not referenced in v0.4 specification.